Skip to main content

 What makes this Copenhagen page useful

 Most sunrise tools stop after printing a sunrise minute, a sunset minute, and maybe a golden-hour badge.
 That is not enough if you are actually making a decision.
 In Copenhagen, the useful question is how daylight behaves around a real city rhythm: cycling routines, harbor bathing, and long twilight.
-Today the city gets 17h 8m of daylight, and compared with 30 days ago it is gaining about 103 minutes.
+Today the city gets 16h 52m of daylight, and compared with 30 days ago it is losing about 40 minutes.
 That single trend matters more than a generic explanation because it changes when commuters leave home, when runners choose safe light, and when photographers can rely on warm directional sun.

 Copenhagen sits in the Zealand and experiences a oceanic pattern, so daylight interacts with weather, heat, haze, and local routines in a very specific way.
 A resident planning rooftop solar, a traveler building a dinner itinerary, and a portrait photographer looking for a stable evening slot all need different framing around the same solar data.
 That is why this page includes tables, a trend chart, and interpretation instead of raw output.